-This is really hard to do with traditional banking data, but by building on a smart current account we see the data in real-time, making the process much easier.
+This is really hard to do with traditional banking data, but by building on a smart current account we see the data in real-time, making it much easier.

 The instant interaction changes bookkeeping from something retrospective into something instant because we can:

 We’ve engaged closely with customers from the beginning and it’s meant we’ve created a product that they love.
-In the same way, partnering with the accounting community on our accountant tools is really important in getting our product right.
+In the same way, partnering with the accounting community on our accountant tools is really important.

 Elaine Clark, the founder of Cheapaccounting.co.uk, is one of our key advisors.
 Elaine is supporting with development of tools for independent accountants and networks like hers.
 We’re also very excited to be working with Tony and the ICPA.